 The institutional food services certificate programs have been designed in cooperation with the institutional food services industries in the Tucson area.
 A curriculum has been established to develop skills for new entrants into the food industry and to enhance skills of those persons currently involved in institutional food preparation.
 The program certificate options utilize the career-ladder concept which means that a student may smoothly progress from the basic certificate requiring 20 credit hours to the advanced certificate requiring 18 additional hours for a program total of 38 credit hours.
 Program flexibility allows for a cooperative education specialty course to meet specific educational demands for career advancement and contains a course sequence that provides graduates a suitable background for further study in the institutional food industry.
-Specific topics in the curriculum include the basic principles of neur preparation, techniques of quantity food production, special techniques as they relate to nutrition and food related areas, and an analysis of purchasing and production methods in the expanded areas of the food service industry.
+Specific topics in the curriculum include the basic principles of nutrition, safety and sanitary conditions.
+Also included are the principles of menu preparation, techniques of quantity food production, special techniques as they relate to nutrition and food related areas, and an analysis of purchasing and production methods in the expanded areas of the food service industry.